Find what you are looking for

 • Fair grievance mechanisms

-The ASC Feed Standard provides the most comprehensive human rights and labour requirements so far.
-It also includes a Country Risk Scorecard that assigns a social risk level to 184 countries.
+The ASC Feed Standard also provides a wide range of comprehensive human rights and labour requirements.
+It includes a Country Risk Scorecard that assigns a social risk level to 184 countries.
 This guides feed producers on how much due diligence they must carry out in sourcing ingredients from different countries.

 Is ASC transparent about its social certification and auditing processes?

-ASC discloses all audit reports and audit results on its website (see Find a Farm page) including for farms that are certified, or that have had their certificates cancelled, suspended, withdrawn, or not awarded, whose certificate expired, failed an audit, or are in an initial audit stage.
-The audit reports contain information on the nature of nonconformances or grievances and stakeholders can comment on draft audit reports before they are finalised.
-Both the draft and final versions of the audits are published.
-The same will apply for feed mills once certified.
-The ASC GIS mapping portal shows the location of farms across the world and offers additional information about each farm.
+ASC discloses all audit reports and audit results on its website (see Find a Farm and Find a Feed Mill pages ).
+This includes farms and feed mills that are certified or are in an initial audit stage, and those that have had their certificates cancelled, suspended, withdrawn, or not awarded, and those whose certificates have expired, or have failed an audit.
+The audit reports contain information on the nature of nonconformances and stakeholders can comment on draft audit reports before they are finalised and a certification decision taken.
+Both the draft and final versions of the audit reports are published.
+The ASC GIS mapping portal shows the location of farms and feed mills across the world and offers additional information.

 How does ASC factor in multiple stakeholder views?

-The initial ASC Standards were developed with a wide range of stakeholders in the Aquaculture Dialogues.
-Public consultations remain key in revising existing standards and developing new ones – with efforts made to include all relevant stakeholder groups.
-Technical Working Groups that advise on new topics for inclusion in the standards also include stakeholder groups.
-ASC is stepping up its efforts to involve harder to reach groups by working with trade unions, human rights NGOs, and representatives of Indigenous communities in the development of processes and governance structures.
+The first ASC Standards were developed with a wide range of stakeholders during the (see Facts about ASC).
+Public consultations remain key for ASC in revising existing standards and developing new ones – with efforts made to include all relevant stakeholder groups.
+Technical Working Groups advise on new topics for inclusion in the standards and include a range of different stakeholders.
+ASC is stepping up its efforts to involve harder to reach groups by exploring ways of working with worker organisations, human rights NGOs, and representatives of Indigenous communities in the development of processes and governance structures.

 Does ASC certification address remediation?
 If so, what are the requirements around remediation when abuses are found?